kidol/curl/docs/yii2-integration.md

 ### Installation

-Now add the component to your configuration:
+Add the component to your configuration:

 ```php
 'components' => [